otvin/compiler/README.md

 # compiler

-Goal is to eventually build a compiler for a subset of Pascal.
+This program is a compiler for a subset of Pascal.
 Compiler is written in python3 in Ubuntu.
 The assembly files are written in NASM format.
 You must install NASM via e.g. ```sudo apt-get install nasm``` in order for the program to compile the assembly.

 ### Current Status: